marcelover/Desafio_Tecnico_RobotFramework/README.md

 Visual studio code to write scripts
 Robot Framework with Selenium Webdriver
 Robot code to enhance the productivity
-Git Hub - Git Hub actions to manage version and to execute in a pipeline
+Git Hub - to manage versions
+Git Hub actions - to execute in a pipeline

 # Structure
 Page Objects Model